 Behavior issues are a common but troubling problem for dog owners, especially since every dog is different, and they don't all respond well to the same training or treatments.
 In the last several years, CBD has become one of the leading forms of alternative therapies for both people and pets.

 Although there are many who are skeptical about its use and the extent of its effectiveness, especially in the veterinary world, CBD has been shown be beneficial in helping calm nervous dogs and manage their behavior.
 There is a great deal of research currently being done for all the various uses but the anecdotal evidence is overwhelming.
 Before you give your dog CBD, however, research is vital.

 Your vet is a great place to start looking for answers about your dog's behavior.
 It is important to understand that your vet may be unwilling to discuss or recommend CBD, and with good reason.
 Based on their veterinary medical training, they will have no information on CBD because it currently is not part of the curriculum at any veterinary school, and is not authorized to be prescribed by the veterinary governing bodies in many states.
 Their field of study simply hasn't caught up with the newness of CBD as an option.
 If your vet cannot or will not discuss using CBD for your pup, you may want to find an integrative veterinarian who's experienced in CBD usage for pets.
-This type of vet may be more willing to make recommendations on CBD, ensure that the product you get does not have any major health risks for your pet, and specify the correct amount to administer.
+This type of vet may be more willing to make recommendations on CBD, ensure that the product you get does not have any major health risks for your pet like drug interactions, and specify the correct amount to administer.

 Root of the Problem